visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Paid plans:
   - Remove watermarks
   - Upload custom images/videos
-  - Advanced voice options including voice cloning
+  - Voice cloning
   - 30 automation or 80 automation for pro.
   - Auto creation and publishing to social media
   - HD video rendering
   - You can add 1 collaborator to work on your project
   - Can save 4-10 hours a week in creation and scheduling
   - One project is for 1 business, for multiple businesses or clients, you must purchase additional licenses.
-- Credits
+- User can also buy Credits
   - Can remove watermark and offer HD quality video
   - Can schedule your reel on TikTok, Youtube and Instagram
   - Do not include voice cloning